 So you’ve tried to resolve the issue, perhaps multiple times.
 Or maybe the situation was beyond repair from the start, and that’s alright too.
 Now, it’s time to handle the breakup maturely.
 Leaving a breakup note (or a breakup text message…) is not the way to go.

-What is the best way to break up with a friend?
+What is the best way to handle friendship breakups?

-There are various ways to end a friendship, and none of them are enjoyable.
+There are various ways to handle a friendship’s ending, and none of them are enjoyable.
 Your approach will likely depend on the nature and intimacy of the friendship (for example, you won’t end a work acquaintance the same way as a close best friend), the circumstances, and the reason for the breakup.

 Leslie Baxter, a college professor, studied how students end relationships.
 She found 35 ways and grouped them into four categories.
 Her research was first published in 1982, and although this is long ago, her findings still hold true.